 Hiking socks are typically made of wool, polyester or other synthetic materials.
-These fabrics regulate temperature, insulates, and wicks moisture away from your feet.
+These fabrics regulate temperature, insulate, and wick moisture away from your feet.
 You will want to find socks that work for you based on sock height and thickness (or temperature rating).
 Be sure they fit snug to avoid rubbing, but not tight to cause discomfort.
 The best place to buy these are an outdoor store like REI or Cabela's - look for brands like SmartWool or Darn Tough.

 Your everyday cotton socks will rub and cause abrasions.
-Trust us when we say - do not wear cotton socks hiking.
+Trust us when we say - do not wear cotton socks when hiking.

 Be sure your nails are trim prior to leaving for your hike - but not too trim where the sensitive area under your nails is exposed.
 Too short or too long can cause quite a bit of pain, especially when walking downhill.